AggelosTh/gene-disease-agent/README.md

-# Gene-Pathway Disease Hypothesis Generation Agent
+# Pathway Disease Hypothesis Generation Agent

 This project implements an LLM-powered agent designed to generate hypothesis by linking genes to diseases.
 The system uses curated data from KEGG pathways and Gene Ontology (GO) annotations, along with a modular toolset and a ReAct-based reasoning loop to dynamically respond to natural language queries.